Rules and Regulations

 All entrants should choose repertoire which reflects the high level of performance expected during this competition.
 Entrants who wish to improvise may do so provided the stimulus is submitted for the benefit of the judges.
 General criteria of the type used to assess GCSE/GCE performances which feature improvisation will be applied.
 Categories which may include improvisation include ethnic instruments where improvisation is intrinsic in the nature of the instrument, and any other instrument.
 Backing tracks are not permitted.

-Participants from both the Instrumental and Vocal category will be selected to advance to the Second Round, Semi-Final and Final within their respective categories at the Adjudicator’s discretion.
+Participants from both the Instrumental and Vocal category will be selected to advance to the Second Round, Semi Final and Final within their respective categories at the Adjudicator’s discretion.

 The following table outlines the approximate percentage of entrants from each category who will advance through each round.